You know, I'm reminded that I forgot to mention Pol Pot.

-Paul Pott wiped out in Cambodia an entire educated middle class.
+Pol Pot wiped out in Cambodia an entire educated middle class.

-He didn't consider them counter-revolutionary enough.
+He didn't consider them counterrevolutionary enough.

 They were the problem.

-Greetings, welcome back, Rush Limbaugh, the EIB network and our jobs summit today.
+Greetings, welcome back, Rush Limbaugh, the EIB Network, and our jobs summit today.

 President Obama, I just had a chance to watch a little bit more of what he said.

-I'm watching it with Snerdly, and it's fun because Snerdley's sitting there shouting and muttering and uh all that at the television set with every sentence Obama says, and I, of course, just sit there and study it.
+I'm watching it with Snerdley, and it's fun because Snerdley is sitting there shouting and muttering and all that at the television set with every sentence Obama says.

-And basically what Obama said today was that he doesn't know how to stimulate growth in the private sector.
+And basically, what Obama said today was that he doesn't know how to stimulate growth in the private sector.

 He doesn't know how to do it.